 What I love about Dr. DePree is that she talks about intimacy in a professional and dignified manner, but is not afraid to answer the most personal questions.
 She’s been a women’s health care provider for over 20 years and has been a menopause care specialist for 7 years.
 She was named Certified Menopause Practitioner of the Year by the North American Menopause Society in 2013.
 Her website, MiddlesexMD is a resource of helpful tips and a portal for products you can have fun with.

-I urge you to watch the webcast videos in the comfort and privacy of your own home.
+I urge you to watch the webcast video in the comfort and privacy of your own home.

 Sex After Menopause: Tips on Sexual Maintenance